behzaadh/GSG/MATLAB/README.md

 - `write_gsg(filename, idx_start, data)`function is called by write_gsg_all.m and is not intended for standalone use.
 -  Ensure the correct file paths are provided.

-Feel free to contact me (behzadh@dtu.dk) for any questions or assistance.
+Feel free to contact me (bdhosseinzadeh@gmail.com) for any questions or assistance.